DuendeSoftware/Samples/IdentityServer/v5/AspNetIdentity/README.md

 * A simple ASP.NET Core Razor Web Application was used as the starting point.
 * In *Startup.cs* the standard cookie and OIDC authentication configuration was added.
 * A secure page (*Secure.cshtml*) that required an authenticated user will render the logged in user's claim in the page.
 * The index page (*Index.cshtml*) was modified to allow a POST to trigger OIDC logout.
+* A logout button was added to trigger the POST.